European Economic

 Permanent Group on Energy

-The Permanent Group on Energy is aimed to link the EESC's agenda on energy issues to the broader context of the EU energy discourse and to advocate for a strong role for civil society, to ensure a successful energy transition.
+The Permanent Group on Energy aims to link the EESC’s agenda on energy issues to the broader context of EU energy policy, while advocating a strong role for civil society in ensuring a successful energy transition.

-Public participation in policy making and implementation increases ownership, improves the process and helps meet the EU's energy policy objectives.
-To promote such a dialogue, the members of the Permanent Group organise hearings and conferences and participate actively in events from outside organisations.
+Public participation in policymaking and implementation increases ownership, improves processes and supports the achievement of the EU’s energy policy objectives.
+To foster this dialogue, members of the Permanent Group organise hearings and conferences, and actively participate in events held by external stakeholders.